-Wet AMD and DR are chronic and progressive diseases that require protracted treatment, possibly for life.
+Wet AMD, DME, and DR are chronic and progressive diseases that require protracted treatment, possibly for life.
 Currently available anti-VEGF agents have relatively short durability.
 To maintain effective drug levels in the eye, existing anti-VEGF treatments must be administered on a frequent and sustained schedule.
 Lucentis was approved based on a monthly dosing interval.
-EYLEA was approved based on a dosing interval of every eight weeks (following three initial, monthly loading doses).
+For wet AMD and DME, Eylea was approved based on a dosing interval of every eight weeks (following three initial, monthly loading doses for wet AMD, and five for DME).
 The most accepted sign of disease activity in wet AMD for retina specialists worldwide is recurrent accumulation of fluid in the macula, as determined by evaluating the retinal thickness and anatomic appearance with OCT.
-As can be seen in the figure below, when EYLEA or Lucentis are dosed on a Q4W (once every four weeks) regimen, the retinal thickness remains stable between doses, as measured on OCT.
-However, when EYLEA dosing is shifted to its Q8W (once every eight weeks) labeled regimen, the retina expands and contracts as it begins to swell with fluid before its next retreatment, exhibiting a seesaw pattern that we refer to as OCT flutter.
-This suggests that, although vision outcomes are comparable on average between fixed-interval 4-weekly and 8-weekly dosing, EYLEA's durability and ability to maintain disease control as measured by OCT is less than the approved 8-week per-label dosing.
+As can be seen in the figure below, when Eylea or Lucentis are dosed on a Q4W (once every four weeks) regimen, the retinal thickness remains stable between doses, as measured on OCT.
+However, when Eylea dosing is shifted to its Q8W (once every eight weeks) labeled regimen, the retina expands and contracts as it begins to swell with fluid before its next retreatment, exhibiting a seesaw pattern that we refer to as OCT flutter.
+This suggests that, although vision outcomes are comparable on average between fixed-interval 4-weekly and 8-weekly dosing, Eylea's durability and ability to maintain disease control as measured by OCT is less than the approved 8-week per-label dosing.

-Figure: Retinal thickness (y-axis), measured in nanometers, decreases upon treatment with EYLEA.
-Rq4 = Lucentis every four weeks; 0.5q4 = EYLEA 0.5mg every four weeks; 2q4 = EYLEA 2mg every four weeks; 2q8 = EYLEA 2mg every eight weeks.
+Figure: Retinal thickness (y-axis), measured in microns, decreases upon treatment with Eylea.
+Rq4 = Lucentis every four weeks; 0.5q4 = Eylea 0.5mg every four weeks; 2q4 = Eylea 2mg every eight weeks.

 The clinical implication is that when a patient's dosing cycle is extended beyond the durability of the anti-VEGF agent and the amount of drug remaining in the eye falls below therapeutic levels, disease activity can recur.
 At this point, the disease can progress and begin to cause cumulative and possibly permanent retinal damage.
-To this point, the EYLEA product labeling in the United States notes that "some patients may need every 4-week (monthly) dosing after the first 12 weeks (3 months)."
+To this point, the Eylea product labeling in the United States notes that "some patients may need every 4-week (monthly) dosing after the first 12 weeks (3 months)."